erinyoung/soundtracks/README.md

 ## 2001

-Final Fantasy X by Nobuo Uematsu, Masashi Hamauzu, Junya Nakano Features the poignant "To Zanarkand" and a mix of orchestral and electronic pieces.
+Final Fantasy X by[Nobuo Uematsu](https://en.wikipedia.org/wiki/Nobuo_Uematsu), Masashi Hamauzu, Junya Nakano Features the poignant "To Zanarkand" and a mix of orchestral and electronic pieces.

 Halo: Combat Evolved by Martin O'Donnell & Michael Salvatori